georchestra/header/README.md

 <geor-header custom-nonce="your-nonce-value"></geor-header>
 ```

+Ideally, those values should be set by the webapp embedding the web component, so that they're unique/random per-request.
+See georchestra/geoserver#42 for an example.

 ## Development

 On every new commit on main the `header.js` file on the `dist` branch is updated automatically.